Residential Burglary Protection Safes & Vault Rooms

 The Wrong Safes for Burglary Protection

 When people call or come into our showroom, the most often asked question is "Do you have a fireproof safe?".
 The first question we ask them is "Are you looking for burglary protection???"
 You should see the look on their faces!!!
-That is, they look at us, somewhat in disbelief that we would ask such a dumb question, because that's what they thought they just asked us!!!
+That is, they look at us, somewhat in disbelief that we would ask such a silly question, because that's what they thought they just asked us!!!
 (You're probably asking the same question now!
 LoL)

 OK, let me explain this so we can get on with this process....first, let's take the question apart in pieces.